 What happens at a sexual health check-up?

-An expert explains why STI testing is so important – for everyone.
-By Katie Wright.
+An expert explains why STI testing is so important – for everyone

 With record levels of gonorrhoea and syphilis cases reported by the UK Health Security Agency, it’s important to take sexual health seriously – and not just for young people.

-In fact, the number of common sexually transmitted infections (STIs) among over-65s increased by 20% from 2017 to 2019, according to the Local Government Association.
+In fact, the number of common sexually transmitted infections (STIs) among over-65s increased by 20 per cent from 2017 to 2019, according to the Local Government Association.

 This is why if you are sexually active, regular testing is necessary whatever your age – even if you don’t have any symptoms.